championballer/PlacementPrep/C++/Notes.md

 15. Difference between parameters(Mentioned in declaration/definition) and arguments(Actually sent).
 Declaration of a function needs a semicolon whereas definition doesn't.
 Declaration doesn't lead to allocation of memory whereas definition does.
 Therefore multiple declaration is okay, but definition is not.
 16. Basic idea of operator precedence.
 17. Header file inclusion multiple times.
+18. Precision marker in CPP.
+19. Static variables donot contribute to the size of the class.
+20. Compilation command and flags for cpp.
+21. Compilation, linking and et. all process in cpp.